epicchainlabs/epicchain/src/Neo.CLI/config.json.md

 # README for Application and Protocol Configuration JSON File

-This README provides an explanation for each field in the JSON configuration file for a NEO node.
+This README provides an explanation for each field in the JSON configuration file for a Neo node.

 ## ApplicationConfiguration